mugetsu7/InfiniteJ/InfiniteJJ/InfiniteJJJ/README.md

 # InfiniteJ
-InfiniteJukebox Transition Detection Game called InfiniteJJ Credits and Copyright to Paul Lamere (original creator of [InfiniteJukebox])
+Enhanced InfiniteJukebox Transition Detection Game called InfiniteJJJ Credits and Copyright to Paul Lamere (original creator of [InfiniteJukebox])

 ## Problem
 We want to investigate on how to judge the users on their ability to identify the occurrence of transitions of the song on Infinite Jukebox.
+We also want to implement different ways to improve the entertaining aspect of the game while documenting the records of the game for future researches purposes.

 ## Process
-InfiniteJJ would play a song and for every transition the song makes that one hears, one has 4 beats to press the plus button on the side pad of the keyboard to indicate that transition.
-After 4 beats, one would lose a point because one fail to detect the transition at that specific time.
-Moreover, if one pressed the plus button without hearing the transition in the song, one would also lose point because one falsely assume the transition when it is not there.
+InfiniteJJJ would let the user score more points when the user can either consecutively detect actual transition or detect the actual transition fast or both.
+Moreover, InfiniteJJJ would also take more points away from the user if the user either falsely detect the transition or miss the transition consecutively.
+Moreover, there would be also an option for the user to download their report for that session as well.

 ## Dependencies
-To use InfiniteJJ, you will need:
+To use InfiniteJJJ, you will need:
 - Your Echonest's API_KEY for policy file
 - Your own directory for uploading song and update it in upload.php
 - Update the link directing to your directory in index, upload, and loader file